Resources to Plan Your Learning

 MAINPORT ePortfolio is a continuing professional development (CPD) planning tool that allows physicians to input their learning goals, create comprehensive plans to achieve each goal and track their progress during the year.

-The Royal College includes useful information on CPD activities you can record for MOC as well as
+The Royal College includes useful information on CPD activities you can record for MOC.

 For Family Practitioners, the CFPC offers:

 - TRIP Database.
 Trip is a clinical search engine designed to allow users to quickly and easily find and use high-quality research evidence to support their practice and/or care.

 The self-directed COMPASS aims to support your self-directed learning (SDL) process.
 We encourage you to use the self-directed learning COMPASS often.
 It includes: